 Determination of radiation doses in nuclear medicine - conversion coefficients .

 Application of radiopharmaceuticals to children and women of reproductive age and during pregnancy - choice of activity, minimization of radiation exposure.

 Atomic Act, Monitoring program, ...... - brief links.

 á Click on the title of the relevant chapter to display its full text á

-I try to conceive of nuclear and radiation processes not in isolation, but in the context of the whole science.
-For example, astrophysical references to nuclear reactions and particle interactions during turbulent processes in outer space, including the very origin of the universe, their role in the evolution of the universe, or their impact on life
+I try to conceive of nuclear and radiation processes not in isolation, but in the context of the whole natural sciences.
+For example, astrophysical references to nuclear reactions and particle interactions during turbulent processes in outer space, including the very origin of the universe, their role in the evolution of the universe, or their impact on life.

-are common ...
-Some passages are printed in petite - or a description of the technical details of the measuring instrumentation, or excursions to other areas of science and technology or philosophy to establish more general contexts.
+Some passages are printed in petite - they contain either a more detailed physical analysis of phenomena, or a description of the technical details of the measuring instrumentation, eventual excursions to other areas of science and technology or philosophy, to induce more general contexts.
 I would like to ask the reader, within their time possibilities and according to their interest, to read these passages at least briefly, as they can contribute to a more comprehensive view of the issue.

 Many details will come to add.
 This also applies to literary references.
 I wrote the individual essays basically "by heart" as I give them and on the basis of many years of experience in the field, without literary research.
 Further details will be added gradually.